SashaaChrr/SashaaChrr/README.md

 ✦ ⊹ .AH, also, please ask my friends permission first before C+H w/ us/them because some of my friends didn't like to C+H w/anyone they don't know especially ppl w/ new looking skins.
 But some of my friends didn't mind if you want to C+H w/ them!!
 They don't trust ppl w/ new looking skins except our friends w/ new looking skins!
 Some of us had trust issues after some of incident we've been through!

      ────────── ·﻿ ﻿ ﻿· ﻿ ·﻿ ﻿ ﻿· ﻿✦

+* .  °

+How I chatting w ppl/friends:

+Well, I mostly iwc with ppl/friends had anxiety attack or not rlly socialize, sad and don't like jokes and get uncomfortable easily.
+But when w ppl like to jokes or trolling around, hell yeah, i get to same energy as them.
+I have different way to int w every ppl but i might be awakward sometimes especially w new ppl i js met.
+Also if im making you uncomfortable with my jokes or anything like that, pleade tell me.

+~    ` . ° *